-Alnus glutinosa, the common alder,also referred to as a European alder, black alder or just alder, is a species of tree from the Betulaceae family, it is found in much of Europe, north Africa and even southwest Asia.
+Alnus glutinosa, the common alder, also referred to as the European alder, black alder or just ‘Alder’ is a species of tree from the Betulaceae family, it is found in much of Europe, North Africa and even southwest Asia.

 It grows best in wet locations and is able to grow in various soil types.
 It is a short lived tree of medium size, growing to a height of around about 100 ft.
 It has short stalked leaves which are rounded and flowers via catkins.

 They produce small, fruits which are cone-like and the seeds as with most trees are distributed by wind and water.
 The common alder is useful to wildlife both as as source of food and shelter.
 A number of insects species have grown to depend on the tree along with some fungi.

 It is quite a resilient species, colonizing vacant land allowing others trees to come after it forming mixed forests.
 Common alders tend to be found on forest edges rather then in the center of woodlands due to seedling light requirements.
 It is also found in swamps and riverside corridors.